mdmoniger/NREL-TSDC/README.md

 ![](/src/logo_nrel.jpg)
 # Predicting Public Transportation

-### Can a machine-learning model predict whether a given trip will be serviced by public transit?
+### Can a machine learning model predict whether a given trip will be serviced by public transit?
 ### If so, which features most strongly contribute to the prediction?

 ## Data:
 The National Renewable Energy Laboratory Transportation Secure Data Center data can be found [here](https://www.nrel.gov/transportation/secure-transportation-data/tsdc-cleansed-data.html)

 These datasets consist of travel surveys distributed by several states and collected by NREL.
-For the preliminary research, I will use the California Household Travel Survey (CHTS) before scaling up to combine all of the state surveys.
+For the preliminary research, I will use the California Household Travel Survey (CHTS) before scaling up to combine surveys from all states.

 ## EDA:
 There are thirty different transportation modes (plus two 'unknown' categories), of which fifteen indicate public transit.
 These were encoded into binary categories with '1' indicating public transit.